Skip to content

 Aerospace engineering technician Green Job

-Aerospace engineering technicians build, test and repair civil and military aircraft.
+Aerospace engineering technicians build, test and maintain commercial and military aircraft, and satellites.

 Annual Salary